Testing for COVID-19

 Why is this important?

-If you are identified as a close contact, you will be asked to self-isolate at home for 10 days – by which time most people will have developed symptoms if they have become infected.
-Adherence to this 10-day home isolation is very important in order to control viral spread, particularly as we begin to relax lock-down measures.
+The self-isolation period for those required to home isolate is 10 days – by which time most people will have developed symptoms if they have become infected.
+Adherence to home isolation is very important in order to control viral spread, particularly as we begin to relax lock-down measures.

 Click here for more information on close contacts.